Hunterdon County, New Jersey: County government

-Surrogate Susan J. Hoffman (R; Kingwood Township, 2023).

 The Hunterdon County Prosecutor is Renée M. Robeson, who was nominated by Governor of New Jersey Phil Murphy in 2021.
 Hunterdon County is a part of Vicinage 13 of the New Jersey Superior Court (along with Somerset County and Warren County), which is seated at the Somerset County Courthouse in Somerville, the county seat of Somerset County; the Assignment Judge for Vicinage 15 is Yolanda Ciccone.
 The Hunterdon County Courthouse is in Flemington.

 In June 2022, the commissioners appointed Jeff Kuhl to fill the seat expiring in December 2024 that had been held by Mike Holt until he resigned from office.
 Kuhl will serve on an interim basis until the November 2022 general election, when voters will choose a candidate to serve the balance of the term of office.
+Democrats have not won a countywide office in Hunterdon County since 1982.

 Federal representatives

 Hunterdon County falls entirely within the 7th congressional district.

 State representatives

-The 26 municipalities of Hunterdon County are represented by three Separate Legislative Districts.
+The 26 municipalities of Hunterdon County are represented by three Legislative Districts.